-Policy Detail
+Policy Detail This policy is available

 This policy is available on our school website and is available on request from the school office.
 We also inform parents and carers about this policy when their children join our school and through our school newsletter.